 The Best Way to Avoid an Ignition Interlock Device

-Virginia DUI laws equire that a person charged and convicted of pay for the installation of and operate with an ignition interlock device on their vehicles for a predetermined period of time.
+Virginia DUI laws require that the person charged and convicted of DUI is to pay for the installation of an ignition interlock device and operate with the device on their vehicles for a predetermined period of time.
 The device records the results of each breath test, and you will be required to get the information on the device printed out and submitted to the court on a quarterly basis.